-We have also agreed to pay the underwriters' expenses relating to the offering, including (a) all fees, expenses and disbursements relating to background checks of our officers and directors in an amount not to exceed \$5,000 per individual, but no more than \$15,000 in the aggregate; (b) all fees and disbursements of counsel for the underwriters incurred in clearing this offering with FINRA, up to \$5,000 (excluding filing fees); (c) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the underwriters; (d) upon successfully completing this offering, \$21,775 for the underwriters' use of Ipreo's book-building, prospectus tracking and compliance software for this offering; and (e) upon successfully completing this offering, up to \$20,000 of the representative's actual accountable road show expenses for the offering (less the \$15,000 deposit).
+We have also agreed to pay the underwriters' expenses relating to the offering, including (a) all fees, expenses and disbursements relating to background checks of our officers and directors in an amount not to exceed \$5,000 per individual, but no more than \$15,000 in the aggregate; (b) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the underwriters; (c) upon successfully completing this offering, \$21,775 for the underwriters' use of Ipreo's book-building, prospectus tracking and compliance software for this offering; and (d) upon successfully completing this offering, up to \$20,000 of the representative's actual accountable road show expenses for the offering (less the \$15,000 deposit).

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, will be approximately \$.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, will be approximately \$683,000.

 Overallotment Option.
 We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of additional shares and additional warrants (15% of the shares and warrants sold in this offering) from us to cover over-allotments, if any.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of 862,500 additional shares and warrants to purchase an additional 431,250 shares (15% of the shares and warrants sold in this offering) from us to cover overallotments, if any.
 If the underwriters exercise all or part of this option, they will purchase shares and warrants covered by the option at the public offering price that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to the public will be \$ and the total net proceeds, before expenses, to us will be \$.
+If this option is exercised in full, the total price to the public will be \$26,453,306 and the total net proceeds, before expenses (other than the 1% non-accountable expense allowance), to us will be \$24,371,546.